SERVICES

 What are unclaimed benefits?

-There are millions of South Africans who have insurance or savings payouts due to them that they haven’t claimed.
-As Metropolitan, we have gone out of our way to pay our clients.
+There are millions of South Africans who have insurance or savings benefits due to them that have not been claimed.
+Metropolitan actively works to trace beneficiaries and pay valid unclaimed benefits.

 Complaints